Cowper & Newton Museum

 - Garden only – admission £3.50

 Group visits (10 people and more) £7 per person self-guided (annual admission pass/2for1 not included)

 Tour guide: Extra £25 (to be booked in advance of your visit)

 School/Children’s Educational Group Visits.
 Please contact the Museum directly to arrange visits.

 * Please note that the Annual Pass may not be valid for all areas of the Museum and Gardens on some Special Event Days (e.g. National Garden Scheme weekend in June).
 See Events page for more information.

 There is ample free parking in Olney.
-Please consider alternative means of transport including walking and cycling by visiting www.getsmatertravelmk.org to plan your journey.
+Please consider alternative means of transport if you can, including walking and cycling.
 Please note that there is no parking in the Market Place car park on Thursdays and the first Sunday of each month due to the local market being held in Olney.

-The House has limited access for wheelchair users but the Viper Barn & Gardens are accessible.
+The House has limited access for wheelchair users, but the Viper Barn & Gardens are accessible.
 Three rooms in Cowper’s house (Orchard Side) are accessible via two or three steps, thereafter the museum is over 3 floors and 6 flights of stairs.
-A portfolio of photographs of the exhibits in the upper rooms is available & videos about the museum are available to watch in the Reception area & Viper Barn.
+A portfolio of photographs of the exhibits in the upper rooms is available & videos about the museum are available to watch in the Viper Barn.